pramodatre/pramodatre.github.io/_posts/2020-05-30-stereo-vision-exploration.md

 }
 {% endhighlight %}

-Here is the console output for the parallelize computation of disparity map.
+Here is the console output for the parallelized computation of disparity map.
 Complete disparity map calculation took just `6 seconds`!
 Just to recap, with the python implementation, disparity map calculation took `2 minutes, 37 seconds`.
-Using this C++ implementation, we get 26X gain in speed of computing the disparity map.
+Using this C++ implementation, we get 26X gain in speed for computing the disparity map.

 {% highlight code %}
 $ g++ $(pkg-config --cflags --libs opencv4) -std=c++11 stereo_vision_parallel.cpp -o stereo_vision